swaptacular/swpt-k8s-config/README.md

 This repository serves as a template for deploying [Swaptacular nodes] to [Kubernetes] clusters.
-It follows the [GitOps] paradigm and aims to make deploying secure, reliable, and scalable Swaptacular nodes as simple as possible.
+It follows the [GitOps] paradigm and aims to make deploying Swaptacular nodes as simple as possible.
 The resulting deployments are designed to:

   * Work on any standards-compliant Kubernetes cluster.